Capital punishment in South Dakota

 Capital punishment is a legal penalty in the U.S. state of South Dakota.

-As of November 2019, five condemned, all white males, have been executed since capital punishment was reinstated in the state in 1979; two of those cases were prisoners who waived their normal appeals and chose to be put to death.
+As of November 2019, five condemned, all white males, have been executed since capital punishment was reinstated in the state in 1979.
+Four of the five men executed waived their normal appeals and chose to be put to death.
+A further two men killed themselves while on South Dakota's death row.

 Legal process

 When the prosecution seeks the death penalty, the sentence is decided by the jury and must be unanimous.

 In case of a hung jury during the penalty phase of the trial, a life sentence is issued, even if a single juror opposed death (there is no retrial).

 The governor has the power of clemency with respect to death sentences.

 Death row is located at the South Dakota State Penitentiary located in Sioux Falls.
 Lethal injection is the only method of execution provided by statutes.

 Capital crimes

-First-degree murder is a Class A Felony in South Dakota, punishable by death or life imprisonment without parole.
-It is the only Class A Felony in the state and can be punished with death if (and only if) it involves any of the following aggravating factors:
+First degree murder is a Class A felony in South Dakota, punishable by death or life imprisonment without parole when the defendant is at least 18 years old.
+It is the only Class A felony in the state and can only be punished with death when the crime involves any of the following aggravating factors: